Tag descriptor

 Design Systems and the source of truth

-An article, posted about 4 years ago filed in atomic design, design, design system, system, css, html, components, @bradfrost, collaboration & work.
+An article, posted almost 5 years ago filed in atomic design, design, design system, system, css, html, components, @bradfrost, collaboration & work.

 Some excerpts I created from the transcript of the Design System Podcast, hosted by Chris Strahl, which in Episode 11 featured Brad Frost and Evan Lovely.